ThinkThinkAI/ThinkDB/README.md

     # change directory_on_your_machine_for_think_db_storage & your_secret_key_base_here
     docker run -d -p 3000:3000 -v directory_on_your_machine_for_think_db_storage:/app/storage -e SECRET_KEY_BASE=your_secret_key_base_here thinkthinkai/think_db:latest
     ```

+### Security Note

+It's outside the scope of this README to walk you through securing your Docker container and any web application you host within it.
+However, we strongly recommend that:

+1. **SECRET_KEY_BASE**: This should be managed securely—preferably through Docker secrets if using Docker Swarm or Kubernetes, or via a trusted secret management solution—to ensure it’s not exposed in plaintext within your environment variables.
+2. **TLS/SSL**: Always serve your web application over HTTPS using a valid TLS certificate to encrypt data transmitted over the network.

 ### Using Rails Outside a Container (The Harder Method)